-Cyberbullying is defined as when a child purposefully intimidates, harasses, threatens, humiliates, harms or otherwise targets another child using their computer, cell phone or other interactive device.
-If this happens, follow the steps below:
+What is Cyberbullying?
+When someone intentionally intimidates, harasses, threatens, humiliates, harms, or otherwise targets a child using their computer, cell phone, or other interactive device, that is cyberbullying.

 Hate Speech is illegal and includes saying mean things about a person’s religion, race, national origin, sexual orientation, physical or mental disabilities – perceived or otherwise.